pyoptools.raytrace.surface package

 id

-Point of intersection between a ray and a surface.
+Calculate the point of intersection between a ray and this surface.

-This method returns the point of intersection between the surface and the ray.
-This intersection point is calculated in the coordinate system of the surface.
+This method returns the point of intersection between the surface and the incident ray.
+The intersection point is calculated in the coordinate system of the surface.

-iray must be in the coordinate system of the surface
+incident_ray (Ray) – The incident ray, which must be in the coordinate system of the surface.

 Returns:

-A vector [x,y,z] containing the coordinates of the point of intersection between the ray and the surface.
-If there is no intersection returns [Inf, Inf, Inf].
+A tuple (x, y, z) containing the coordinates of the point of intersection between the ray and the surface.
+If there is no intersection, it returns (NaN, NaN, NaN).

 Returns: